-‘Shipping Junior of the Year' at the Chambers UK Bar Awards 2015 and recognised as one of Legal Week's 'Stars at the Bar' in 2013 ("Her attention to detail and analysis are first class and advocacy skills are excellent"), Caroline is further praised by Chambers UK for being "tough as nails, very bright and very succinct".
+Caroline was awarded ‘Shipping Junior of the Year' at the Chambers UK Bar Awards 2015 and was shortlisted for Shipping Junior of the Year for the Legal 500 UK Awards 2019.
+She was also recognised as one of Legal Week's 'Stars at the Bar' in 2013 ("Her attention to detail and analysis are first class and advocacy skills are excellent") and is further praised by Chambers UK for being "Hard-working, thorough and user-friendly."; "Bright." and "tough as nails, very bright and very succinct"..

 Caroline’s practice encompasses the broad range of general commercial litigation and arbitration.
 Her particular areas of specialism include shipping, carriage of goods, shipbuilding, energy and commodities.
 She undertakes drafting and advisory work in all areas of her practice and regularly appears in the Commercial Court and in arbitration, both as sole counsel and as junior.
-She is a popular choice of junior and enjoys a significant amount of led work.
-In particular, she is regularly led by Luke Parsons Q.C., Simon Rainey Q.C., Lionel Persey Q.C., and Simon Croall Q.C.
+She is a sought after junior and enjoys a significant amount of led work.
+In particular, she is regularly led by Luke Parsons Q.C. and Simon Rainey Q.C.

 ..."She is clearly very knowledgeable on shipping and provides good, accurate, timely and commercial advice"...(Chambers UK, 2017)